myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-01T01:23:07.620Z
+>
+> btw we use `bluesky_text` almost 100% of the time when parsing text in deck.blue.
+This means that you can easily integrate the text-related algorithms implemented in deck.blue in your Dart/Flutter app by using the latest bluesky_text :)

+pub.dev/packages/blu...

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-30T10:02:30.805Z
 >
 > This is a post from deck.blue using a new link extraction algorithm I'm currently developing.
 If this development is successful, we will be able to post links more naturally, even in languages that don't use spaces between words.